Skip to content

 Educational Assistance Dogs

-Supported by the Royal Canin Foundation, Educational Assistance Dogs, provide valuable support in primary and secondary schools.
+Supported by the Royal Canin Foundation, Educational Assistance Dogs provide valuable support in primary and secondary schools.

 Public Access Rights